lingtalfi/universe-naive-importer/README.md

 # import/install
-uni import {item}                       # import an item and its dependencies, skip already existing item(s)/dependencies uni import -f {item}                    # import an item and its dependencies, replace already existing item(s)/dependencies uni importall {repoId}?                 # import all items at once, skip already existing item(s)/dependencies uni importall {repoId}? -f              # import all items at once, replace already existing item(s)/dependencies
+uni init                                # creates the universe/bigbang.php file and the universe/BumbleBee dir if they don't exist uni import {item}                       # import an item and its dependencies, skip already existing item(s)/dependencies (use uni list to see the available items) uni import -f {item}                    # import an item and its dependencies, replace already existing item(s)/dependencies uni importall {repoId}?                 # import all items at once, skip already existing item(s)/dependencies uni importall {repoId}? -f              # import all items at once, replace already existing item(s)/dependencies